ffiondavies/Datacamp/CourseOutline.md

 **Lesson 2.**

 Objective:
-Learner will be able to demonstrate creating an array, and access elements from this array.
+Learner will be able to demonstrate creating an array and access elements from this array

 Description: